OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 **_Fan_**.
 If you are on a boat or ship, you can use an action to toss the token up to 10 feet in the air.
 The token disappears, and a giant flapping fan takes its place.
 The fan floats and creates a wind strong enough to fill the sails of one ship, increasing its speed by 5 miles per hour for 8 hours.
 You can dismiss the fan as an action.

 **_Swan Boat_**.
 You can use an action to touch the token to a body of water at least 60 feet in diameter.
-The token disappears, and a 50-foot-long, 20-foot* wide boat shaped like a swan takes its place.
+The token disappears, and a 50-foot long, 20-foot wide boat shaped like a swan takes its place.
 The boat is self-propelled and moves across water at a speed of 6 miles per hour.
 You can use an action while on the boat to command it to move or to turn up to 90 degrees.
 The boat can carry up to thirty-two Medium or smaller creatures.
 A Large creature counts as four Medium creatures, while a Huge creature counts as nine.
 The boat remains for 24 hours and then disappears.
 You can dismiss the boat as an action.

 **_Tree_**.
 You must be outdoors to use this token.
 You can use an action to touch it to an unoccupied space on the ground.
 The token disappears, and in its place a nonmagical oak tree springs into existence.
-The tree is 60 feet tall and has a 5-foot-diameter trunk, and its branches at the top spread out in a 20-foot radius.
+The tree is 60 feet tall and has a 5-foot diameter trunk, and its branches at the top spread out in a 20-foot radius.

 **_Whip_**.
 You can use an action to throw the token to a point within 10 feet of you.
 The token disappears, and a floating whip takes its place.
 You can then use a bonus action to make a melee spell attack against a creature within 10 feet of the whip, with an attack bonus of +9.
 On a hit, the target takes 1d6 + 5 force damage.